morwarid1/morwarid1.github.io/index.md

 ## About Me
 Hi, My name is Morwarid Najafizada.
 I am a self – directed certified data analyst from CareerFoundry boot camp.
 And I am 4th year Business Analytics student at the Telfer school of management.
 I call myself a passionate data analyst because I love problem-solving, analyzing, and researching data.
 I love this field because it allows me to be creative with the data and create my interpretation of the data.
 I find the process very engaging and satisfactory because I get to showcase my result at the end.

 I have volunteered in different organizations.
 And I was applauded for being a detail-oriented and innovative employee.
 Now, I am ready to contribute my skills as a passionate data analyst to a professional services firm.
 And contribute to helping better serve clients in making data-driven decisions and add value for the cross-functional business team.
+Please Contact me via email provided in the left hand side.

 ## Projects